-- External trends related to the product - Situation in the country or region of origin of the product
+- External trends related to the product - Situation in the country or region of origin of the product including the external environment, MC will conduct additional surveys and site visits for a number of the suppliers.

 Determine target suppliers

 Target suppliers are determined based on factors such as transaction history, etc.